Work4Labs/selenium-simple-test/docs/index.rst

-  -s                 save screenshots on failures --failfast         stop test execution after first failure --debug            drop into debugger on test fail or error --test             run selftests
+  -s                 save screenshots on failures --failfast         stop test execution after first failure --debug            drop into debugger on test fail or error --with-flags          a comma separated list of flags to run the tests with --disable-flag-skips  run all tests, disable skipping of tests due to flags --test             run selftests
   -x                 run tests in headless xserver